 This gooey, rich, delicious Earthquake Cake is full of chocolate, pecan, and coconuts and is an explosion of flavor in every bite!
 Try my Pumpkin Earthquake Cake for a cake with pumpkin and chocolate overload!

 I love a cake that’s instructions are: throw in everything but the kitchen sink.
 This Earthquake Cake is one of those classic cakes and really lives up to its name!
-It’s similar to a dump cake… but it gets its name from all the cracks and crevices on top when it’s done baking.
-Similar to how an earthquake would affect land.
+It’s similar to a dump cake… but it gets its name from all the cracks, crevices, and valleys on top when it’s done baking.

 It has gooey tunnels of goodness all around it which are filled with a chocolate and cream cheese surprise!
 From the outside, it looks just like your normal cake, but with each and every bite you have the addition of the cream cheese mixture, melty chocolate chips, coconut, and pecans!